Eejain/academic-kickstart/content/slides/edutech_w2.md

 ### The dilemma of modern educators
 - Too many ICT tools that come out too fast
 - Yet we have little guidance when making choices
-- Will Wegweiser leads us to a wise path?
+- Will _der Wegweiser_ leads us to a wise path?

 <img src="/media/signpost.jpeg" width="300"/>